devopsacademyau/academy/classes/03class/aws/README.md

 The project #1 kickoff is coming soon and will use most of the concepts that we have seen so far.

-This article will cover what's the conect of Cattle and Pets and why you should chose one over the other.
+This article will cover what's the concept of Cattle and Pets and why you should choose one over the other.
 You'll learn how to implement both concepts using AWS services.

 ## Pet vs Cattle